rafacost/nodechain/README.md

 # nodechain
-BlockChain in NodeJs and Typescript
+BlockChain in NodeJs using Typescript